kloarubeek/SendyClient.Net/README.md

 ## API updates
 The `SendyClient` class constructor now includes a new parameter named apiVer where you can pass in the version of Sendy you're working against.
+If not supplied it won't support version 3 enhancements.

 ```c#
 var sendyClient = new SendyClient(new Uri("https://mysendy"), "mySendySecret", new Version(3, 0, 6));